 - a.
 The system must be the MoTec M130 spec system with MotoAmerica approved activations.
 See Technical Bulletin 01-2019. - b.
 There must be at least 50 "Superbike Kit" systems (currently approved system) available worldwide per season, if ordered, through authorized distributors or dealers.
 The "Superbike Kit" system must be marked and considered as for race use only. - c.
 Lead time less than 8 weeks - d.
-The ECU must be from the MotoAmerica approved superbike ECU list. - e.
+No other external ignition/injection controllers, traction control modules or other active expansion modules or calculation units may be fitted. - e.
+The ECU must be from the MotoAmerica approved superbike ECU list. - f.
 The following sensors may be used: - 1.
-Throttle position (multiple) - Map sensor, map sync (pressure sensor on the intake port used to synchronize the engine during the start)
+Throttle position (multiple) - 2.
+Map sensor, map sync (pressure sensor on the intake port used to synchronize the engine during the start)